Lectionary Bible Studies and Sermons

 Be blessed

 There are many things we would like to possess, but then there are some things we need to possess, some things we need "with" us.
 We need to possess the wonder of God's person.
-The mystery of God's person is that he is multi-personal.
-He is one God in three persons.
-He is a being who relates within himself, a being who is multi-faceted.
+The mystery of God's person is that he is multi-personal - He is one God in three persons.
+Our God is a being who relates within himself, a being who is multi-faceted.
 Although we cannot understand this mystery, we can actually experience it.
-Our God has revealed himself as three persons, and does so in our experience of salvation.
+God has revealed himself as three persons, and does so in the experience of salvation.

-We touch Christ in his grace toward us.
+We touch Christ in his grace.
 Day by day we experience his grace in the forgiveness of all our failings - past, present and future.
 We experience his total acceptance, his victory over sin and death, his empowering to new life, both now and for eternity.
 All this is ours because of Jesus' death and resurrection on our behalf.

-We touch the Father in his love toward us.
+We touch the Father in his love.
 He has sent his son to die for us.
 He has welcomed us into his presence, such that we even now stand before his throne.
 His love for us is unconditional and not limited by time, circumstance, or even our own sin.

-We touch the Spirit in his gift of fellowship.
+We touch the Spirit in his participatory nature.
 Through the indwelling Spirit of Christ we are one with all members of the trinity.
 We are in fellowship with the Father and the Son, through the Spirit.
-That fellowship extends to all our brothers and sisters in the Lord.
+This fellowship extends to all our brothers and sisters in the Lord.

 So, the God that we worship is one God in three persons, a triune God.